chrootlogin/silex-userprovider/README.md

 A simple, extensible, database-backed user provider for the Silex [security service](http://silex.sensiolabs.org/doc/providers/security.html).

-The UserProvider is an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
+The User Provider is an easy way to set up user accounts (authentication, authorization, and user administration) in the Silex PHP micro-framework.
 It provides drop-in services for Silex that implement the missing user management pieces for the Security component.
 It includes a basic User model, a database-backed user manager, controllers and views for user administration, and various supporting features.

 Usage
 -----